New Year Breaks 2020: Where To Celebrate NYE

 If starting the new year off with a cheap holiday deal is wrong, then we don't want to be right.
-Here you'll find cheap flights, hotels, package holidays, and cruises that will have you exploring new destinations on December 31.
-Whether you're looking for a cheap Mallorca holiday, a top party destintaion in the UK, or a hotel in New York City, you'll be ringing in the new year in style with these cheap holiday deals for New Year's Eve.
+Here you'll find cheap flights, hotels and more that will have you exploring new destinations on December 31st.
+The great thing about a holiday on New Year is that it fits the bill for whatever type of holiday you want.
+From a quick getaway full of craziness to a longer break relaxing in a big city, ring in the new year in style with these cheap holiday deals for New Year's Eve.

 The Best Family-Friendly New Year's Eve Breaks

 NYE can be a stressful time for families, trying to keep everyone entertained and the kids distracted can take a lot of planning.
 Not to worry, we have put together this list of our top picks for an awesome NYE family break.
 We've specifically included child friendly activities as well as tips for seeing official firework displays.
 All of which should make planning the most magical NYE your kids have ever seen very simple!

 England's second city is a great choice to end the year!
 Those looking to pick up a bargain in the post Christmas sales will find all their needs at the city's leading shopping centre The Bullring or head to the famous Jewellery Quarter.
 If you're a firework fan, you should head to Centenary Square as this is the location for the largest official firework display.
 There is also an ice rink and the iconic Observation Wheel in the same location which should keep the kids (and any big kids) well entertained.
 If you are lucky enough to be in the city a few days before NYE don't forget the Frankfurt Christmas market.

 New Year's Eve in Edinburgh